-- Customer service: Plans are rated for quality of call center services (including TTY and interpreter services) and processing appeals and new enrollments in a timely manner.
+- Customer service: Plans are rated for quality of call center services (including TTY and interpreter services) and promptly processing appeals and new enrollments.

 Immediate access to necessary care leads to improved patient outcomes and plan satisfaction.
 Curious as to how eConsults are improving patient satisfaction to increase Star ratings?

-Here are a few ways eConsults can directly impact your CMS patient satisfaction Star ratings.
+Ways eConsults can directly impact CMS patient satisfaction and chronic care management.

-General primary care process of scheduling typical specialist consultations for patient health issues.
+General primary care process of scheduling regular specialist consultations for patient health issues.

 Traditional care delivery system: A patient typically has to find an in-network specialist, make an appointment, wait for an appointment (often long wait times), travel to the specialist visits, then follow up with their PCP, which takes several weeks as well.
 The patient finally visits their PCP for follow-up guidance and treatment plan—at which point several weeks have passed.

-Result: This patient receives a Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey and is disappointed with the time it took to get the specialist visit they believed they needed based on the PCP referral.
-They give the health plan low marks due to the length of time it took to see the specialist and this results in poor star scores and the loss of star bonus funds.
+Result: This patient received a Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey and is disappointed with the time it took to get the specialist visit they believed they needed based on the PCP referral.
+They give the health plan low marks due to the time it took to see the specialist, resulting in poor star scores and the loss of star bonus funds.

 A contrast with the AristaMD eConsult care delivery system: The PCP will reach out to a specialist on the day of the patient encounter, then be able to follow up with the patient the next day, at the latest, with the next steps for their care and treatment.
-The appointment is scheduled for 1 to 2 weeks out, at which time the patient discusses a care plan with their PCP.
+The appointment is scheduled for 1 to 2 weeks when the patient discusses a care plan with their PCP.

-Result: This patient receives a CAHPS survey and is pleased that what used to take 3 months has taken a week or two.
-Their expectations are exceeded, they give the health plan high patient satisfaction scores.
+Result: This patient receives a CAHPS survey and is pleased that what used to take three months has taken a week or two.
+Their expectations are exceeded, giving the health plan high patient satisfaction scores.
 Star bonus dollars result from the star rating.

-Ensuring the loop is closed for specialty referrals and patients are managed.
+We are ensuring the closed loop for specialty referrals and patients receiving chronic care management.

-Case highlight: A PCP needs assistance managing a patient with atrial fibrillation (AF), but wants to avoid the patient being lost in referrals to specialists.
+Case highlight: A PCP needs assistance managing a patient with atrial fibrillation (AF) but wants to avoid losing the patient in referrals to specialists.

-Traditional care delivery system: A patient waits 2 to 6 weeks to see a local cardiologist for an appointment as referred by their PCP to manage the AF.
-At the appointment, necessary diagnostic tests are run.
-A follow-up appointment to discuss test results is then scheduled 4 weeks out.
-When the patient returns, their tests have come back and a simple medication regimen is initiated.
+Traditional care delivery system: A patient waits 2 to 6 weeks to see a local cardiologist for an appointment referred by their PCP to manage the AF.
+At the meeting, necessary diagnostic tests are run.
+A follow-up appointment to discuss test results is then scheduled four weeks out.
+When the patient returns, their tests have come back, and a simple medication regimen is initiated.

-Results: Care plan development took 8 to 11 weeks from time of referral to treatment.
-The PCP may not have current knowledge about the patient’s treatment, have no idea if the specialist ordered tests for the patient, or changed the patient’s prescribed medications.
+Results: Care plan development took 8 to 11 weeks from referral to treatment.
+The PCP may not know about the patient’s treatment, have no idea if the specialist ordered tests for the patient, or changed the patient’s prescribed medications.
 This exhibits little and suboptimal care coordination, repeated tests, and multiple office visits resulting in increased cost.

 Result: In less than a week, the PCP obtained the input from a cardiologist that was needed to treat the patient’s AF condition and maintain coordination of the patient’s care.
-This was far less costly for the patient and payer due to the avoidance of multiple unnecessary tests and specialist visits.
+This was far less costly for the patient and payer due to avoiding multiple unnecessary tests and specialist visits.

-Case highlight: A recently discharged patient is confused about how to best manage her new diagnosis of hepatitis C following multiple specialist and hospital visits as well as new prescriptions and increasing symptoms.
+Case highlight: A recently discharged patient is confused about how to best manage her new diagnosis of hepatitis C following multiple specialists and hospital visits, as well as new prescriptions and increasing symptoms.

-Traditional care delivery system: The patient schedules a visit with her PCP two weeks after her discharge.
+Traditional care delivery system: The patient schedules a visit with her PCP two weeks after discharge.
 The PCP is surprised to learn she was hospitalized and listens as she explains the diagnosis given to her at the hospital.
-The PCP recommends she visit a gastroenterologist she saw during the time in the hospital to suggest the best treatment options.
+The PCP recommends she visit a gastroenterologist she saw while in the hospital to suggest the best treatment options.

 A contrast with the AristaMD eConsult care delivery system: After seeing their patient newly diagnosed with hepatitis C, the PCP decides they would like specialist guidance to manage the patient.
-The PCP reviews the hepatitis C and chronic abdominal pain referral checklist and makes note of which tests were recently performed by the hospital.
+The PCP reviews the hepatitis C and chronic abdominal pain referral checklist and notes that the hospital recently performed tests.
 The PCP determines he has enough information based on the checklist and discussion with the patient to submit an eConsult.
 The eConsult is returned later that day.
 A specific drug regimen is recommended, as well as an immediate follow-up with the PCP to understand the short-term treatment plan.

 The PCP meets with the patient two days later and carefully reviews her condition, the treatment plan, and return precautions for the PCP should she experience any problems or have any questions.

-Results: The patient is reassured with the treatment plan and medication that is communicated to her and adheres to it, allowing her to manage symptoms and reduce the risk of readmission while long-term treatment plans are made for her hepatitis C.
+Results: The patient is reassured with the treatment plan and medication that is communicated to her and adheres to it, allowing her to manage symptoms and reduce the risk of readmission.
+In contrast, long-term treatment plans are made for her hepatitis C.

-This means PCPs are able to better manage patients by improving access to timely care and reduce the number of unnecessary specialist appointments that cause additional missed work, travel time, and out-of-pocket cost.
+This means PCPs can better manage patients by improving access to timely care and reducing the number of unnecessary specialist appointments that cause additional missed work, travel time, and out-of-pocket costs.

 “Being able to use AristaMD for eConsults has been a game changer for our clinicians and patients.
 Clinicians can maximize their skill set by having access to enhanced knowledge through the eConsults and simultaneously save patients the time and inconvenience it takes to go to a specialist’s office.
 Even in cases where a face-to-face with the specialist is still necessary, our clinicians can often initiate some treatments or order additional tests prior to the specialist visit based on the eConsultant’s recommendations.”